flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 ### Python 3.12

-Packaged Flet app runs on Python 3.12.6 runtime for all platforms.
+Packaged Flet app runs on Python 3.12.7 runtime on all platforms.

 ### Permissions